-We are seeking applicants who are mature, articulate, enthusiastic, and demonstrate strong skills in the following areas: interpersonal, organizational, time management, writing, attention to detail, ability to learn quickly and work independently.
+We are seeking applicants who are mature, mission-driven, enthusiastic, and demonstrate strong skills in the following areas: interpersonal, organizational, time management, writing, attention to detail, ability to learn quickly and work independently.
 A history of volunteer service and prior health care experience (as a professional, a volunteer/intern, or in coursework), as well as working with an underserved population are preferred.
 We seek candidates who are multi-lingual (e.g. English & Spanish) and demonstrate successful cultural affirmation in diverse settings.
 Additionally, we are seeking veterans, military family members, and those who have been recently un- or under-employed to serve with our program.
-Please note that this program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, sexual orientation, or religion.
+Please note that this program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, gender identity, sexual orientation, or religion.
 BHCHP is an EEOC employer.

 How to Apply